mozilla-services/socorro/docs/flows/bugs.rst

 Where the data comes from
 =========================

-The ``socorro.crontabber.jobs.bugzilla.BugzillaCronApp`` crontabber app looks at all the bugs in Bugzilla that have been created or had their ``cf_crash_signature`` field updated for some period of time.
+The ``bugassociations`` Django command looks at all the bugs in Bugzilla that have been created or had their ``cf_crash_signature`` field updated for some period of time.
 It updates the ``bug_associations`` table with any new associations and any associations that were removed.

 What uses the data